Non-linear conductance in mesoscopic weakly disordered wires -- Interaction and magnetic field asymmetry: Introduction

-Interaction and the magnetic field asymmetry were also studied in another regime recently by considering Aharonov-Bohm interferometer with a quantum dot embedded in one arm in the Coulomb bolckade regime, a problem motivated by several experiments (see Refs.~\cite{PulMeiSigEnsIhn09,LimSanLop10} and references therein).
+Interaction and the magnetic field asymmetry were also studied in another regime recently by considering Aharonov-Bohm interferometer with a quantum dot embedded in one arm in the Coulomb blockade regime, a problem motivated by several experiments (see Refs.~\onlinecite{PulMeiSigEnsIhn09,LimSanLop10} and references therein).

 Magnetic field symmetry of the electric conduction in the non-linear regime was addressed in several experiments~: on quantum dots \cite{LofMarShoTayOmlSamLin04,MarTayFaiShoLin06,ZumMarHanGos06}, carbon nanotubes \cite{WeiShiWanRadDorCob05}, mesoscopic 2D metallic rings~\cite{LetSanGotIhnEnsDriGos06,AngZakDebGueBouCavGenPol07,Ang07,GusKvoOlsPlo09,HerGusKvoPor11} and monolayer graphene sheets~\cite{OjeMonWeiFerGueBou10}.
 Motivated by the early experiments, the first theoretical works on ballistic~\cite{SanBut04} and diffusive~\cite{SpiZyu04} quantum dots were completed by investigating the role of dephasing, thermal smearing, etc~\cite{DeySpiZyu06,PolBut06,PolBut07,PolBut07a}.
 However, all these theoretical studies describe zero-dimensional (0D) devices in the ergodic regime.
-On the other hand, this regime is not always clearly reached in the experiments~: in particular the rings analysed in \cite{AngZakDebGueBouCavGenPol07,Ang07} are weakly disordered and similar samples were successfully analysed by assuming diffusive regime (see for example the analysis of decoherence in Ref.~\cite{CapTexMonMaiWieSam13}).
+On the other hand, this regime is not always clearly reached in the experiments~: in particular the rings analysed in \cite{AngZakDebGueBouCavGenPol07,Ang07} are weakly disordered and similar samples were successfully analysed by assuming diffusive regime (see for example the analysis of decoherence in Ref.~\onlinecite{CapTexMonMaiWieSam13}).
 This raises several questions~: what is the role of the specific geometry of the system, in particular if one does not consider the ergodic regime but the \textit{diffusive} regime when the 1D character of the device is probed~?
 What is the effect of dephasing in this case and what is the dependence of the non-linear conductance in the phase coherence length~?
 Are the effect of thermal fluctuations similar in diffusive and ergodic regimes~?
 This is the aim of this article to provide answers to these questions.

 The outline of the article is the following~: in Section~\ref{sec:MainResults} we will introduce some of the notations and sketch the main results of the article.
 Section~\ref{sec:ScatteringFormalism} presents the scattering formalism that we have adopted.
 In Section~\ref{sec:Symmetries} we will introduce the two fundamental correlators on which relies the analysis, the correlator of conductance's functional derivatives and the correlator of injectivities, whose symmetries are discussed.
 They will be analysed in the two rather technical Sections~\ref{sec:CondCorr} and \ref{sec:InjCorr}, which can be skipped for a first reading.
 Section~\ref{sec:NLC} will combine these issues in order to derive the first part of the main results of the paper (correlations of the non-linear conductance in the weakly coherent regime).
 The coherent regime will be discussed in Section~\ref{sec:Coherent}, as it requires to discuss the effect of contacts and boundary conditions, which was ignored for simplication in Section~\ref{sec:NLC}.
 In Section~\ref{sec:Conclusion}, we summarise all results and close the paper by some concluding remarks.